AnubisQuantumCipher/spark_argon2id/VERIFY.md

 Since spark_argon2id is open-source software and not digitally signed with code signing certificates, we provide **SHA256 checksums** to verify the integrity of your download.

 This verification ensures:
-- ✅ Files were not corrupted during download
+- PASS Files were not corrupted during download
-- ✅ Source code has not been tampered with
+- PASS Source code has not been tampered with
-- ✅ You have the official release from the AnubisQuantumCipher repository
+- PASS You have the official release from the AnubisQuantumCipher repository

 ---